In this article, we are going to perform SSIS Right Outer Join on two SQL tables using Merge Join Transformation.

-Before we start creating the SSIS Package let us look at our two source tables on which we are going to perform Right Outer Join in SSIS using Merge Join Transformation.
+Before designing the Package, let see two source tables on which we are going to perform Right Outer Join in SSIS using Merge Join Transformation.

 STEP 1: Drag and drop the data flow task from the toolbox to the control flow region and rename it as Performing Right Outer Join in SSIS Using Merge Join Transformation

-Double click on the data flow task will take us to Data flow region.
+Double click on the data flow task will take us to the Data flow region.

-STEP 2: Drag and Drop two OLE DB Sources from the toolbox to data flow region and then double-click on first OLE DB source in the data flow region will open the connection manager settings and provides option to select the table holding the source data.
+STEP 2: Drag and Drop two OLE DB Sources from the toolbox to the data flow region.
+Next, double-click on the first OLE DB source in the data flow region opens the connection manager settings and provides an option to select the table.

-From the above screenshot you can observe that, We selected [Employees] Table from [SSIS Tutorials] Database
+From the above screenshot, you can observe that we selected [Employees] Table from the Database

-STEP 4: Double click on second OLE DB source to configure the Second table to perform Merge Join.
-Here we are selecting the [Department] Table from [SSIS Tutorials] Database
+STEP 4: Double click on the second OLE DB source to configure the Second table to perform Merge Join.
+Here, we selected the [Department] Table

-STEP 6: Drag and drop two Sort Transformations from SSIS toolbox to Data Flow region and connect the OLE DB Source output arrow to the Sort Transformation.
+STEP 6: Drag and drop two Sort Transformations from the toolbox to the Data Flow region.
+Next, connect the OLE DB Source output arrow to the Sort Transformation.

 STEP 7: Double click on Sort Transformation to configure it.
-Check the columns we want to sort and don’t forget to Pass Through remaining column.
-If you forget to select the Pass Through then they won’t appear in output columns.
+Check the columns we want to sort, and don’t forget to Pass Through the remaining column.
+If you forget to select the Pass Through then, they won’t appear in output columns.

 From the source data, DepartID is the Joining key between Employees and Department tables.
 So We are sorting the Employees table by DepartID in ascending order.

-STEP 8: Now drag and drop the Merge Join Transformation into data flow region to perform Right Outer Join on the sorted tables.
+STEP 8: Now drag and drop the Merge Join Transformation into the data flow region to perform SSIS Right Outer Join on the sorted tables.

-When you drag the output arrow of the Sort Transformation into Merge Join Transformation an Input Output Selection window will be appeared to select whether it is Merge Join Left Input or Merge Join Right Input as shown in the below screenshot.
+When you drag the output arrow of the Sort Transformation into Merge Join Transformation, an Input Output Selection window will appear to select whether it is Merge Join Left Input or Right Input.

 Here we selected Merge Join Left Input for Employees table.
 Click ok and drag and drop the output arrow of the Sort Transformation 1.
 Here Merge Join Right Input is automatically selected by the intelligence.